complyue/smart-ghc8/README.md

 ### Prepare the build stage

-It's better to have a dedicated filesystem in the global zone for the build staging area, which is shared to a dedicated zone for the builds.
+It's a good idea to have a dedicated filesystem in the global zone for the build staging area, which is shared to a dedicated zone for the builds.

 ```bash
 # zfs create -o mountpoint=/build zones/build